-2) Good Attention, Bad Attention, It’s All Good:
+2) Good Attention, Bad Attention, It’s All Good.

 If it can’t be all about them, where they and everyone else gets to bask in their glorious essence, then they will get attention another way and that’s by being an ornery cuss.

 Being miserable means everyone will cater to their needs, in an effort to appease them or make them happy.
 They love this.
 If they can get you to feel responsible for their moods, so that you are jumping to their every command and feeling like you owe them one, they’ll like that even more.
 If it’s not all about them in a good way, they’ll make it all about them in a bad way.
-Either/Or it makes no difference.

-3) They Don’t Do Intimacy, Responsibility or Obligation:
+3) They Don’t Do Intimacy, Responsibility, Or Obligation.

 Sharing special occasions breeds the kind of intimacy that a narcissist just can’t handle.
-Things are getting too serious and it renders you important, when they want you to feel like you’re not.
+Things are getting too serious and it renders you important when they want you to feel like you’re not.
 It creates expectations that a narcissist doesn’t want you or anyone else to have.
 With those expectations, comes a responsibility to behave like a significant other.
 It means getting closer, which they cannot allow.

-4) They’ve Found Alternate Supply:
+4) They’ve Found An Alternate Supply.